What the poem wants: drafting and editing workshop

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.

-Christina Dunhill is an acclaimed poet and short story writer.
-Her latest publication is Blackbirds (2012).
+Christina Dunhill is an acclaimed poet and short story writer who is also the editor of two collections of short stories, one of poems and book of essays on women and the police for Virago.
 Following an earlier career in publishing she taught on the MA in Creative Writing and Personal Development at the University of Sussex.
-Christina also works as a psychodynamic counsellor in private practice.
+Her most recent publication is Blackbirds (2012).

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.